 Develop a strategy for changing the situation.
 Articulate actions you will take over the next year to address the problem.

-Working through the structure of Kotter’s (2012) eight-stage change process and cross-walking with planning for the successful adoption of the MTSS and UDL frameworks will be reviewed specifically on defrosting the status-quo.
+Working through the structure of Kotter’s (2012) eight-stage change process and cross-walking with planning to adopt the MTSS and UDL frameworks successfully will be explicitly reviewed on defrosting the status quo.
 As we exit the COVID-19 pandemic, the district lacks urgency and is operating at a high level of complacency as it collectively reviews the overall academic progress and growth.
-Yet, on the other hand, the academic performance of economically disadvantaged students is not maintaining pace with peers, and it may come down to a lack of information in the hands of instructional staff necessary to alter the course.
+On the other hand, the educational performance of economically disadvantaged students is not maintaining pace with peers, and it may come down to a lack of information in the hands of instructional staff necessary to alter the course.
 Therefore, Kotter’s (2012) first step surrounding urgency develops a visioning statement easily conveyed to district and building administration stakeholders.
 Then, to continue creating a data culture within each school, building administrators can present data sets and findings on the underperformance across sub-groupings of students.
 The complacency is unacceptable, considering the district’s mission and vision to embrace a growth mindset and eliminate inequities for all students.
 Further, sharing the relevant data alongside the UDL instructional framework as an instructional approach can narrow the academic gap of economically disadvantaged students and build a sense of urgency.
-Educators must confront and address educational inequities that persist among low-income students under the umbrellas of MTSS and UDL frameworks.
+Educators must address educational inequities among low-income students under MTSS and UDL frameworks.

 Toward the end of Kotter’s (2012) process for leading a change effort, leaders and staff must identify, acknowledge, and actively sit with small wins in step six.
 Leaders must set aside faculty meeting time, informal in-person and digital communications, and many additional opportunities to connect with staff, appreciate, and celebrate the implementation efforts alongside the academic improvements of students targeted for support and implementation of MTSS.
 Through school committee meetings and messages to the community, the district administration should highlight the significant efforts undertaken and the successes as they occur.
 Recognizing the steps to motivate and maintain a proper pace toward intended goals will be necessary for the successful and long-term adoption of MTSS and UDL frameworks.